 The Birch & Gaydon Land & Water wristwatch with a one piece case and screw bezel is quite unusual.
 The case is sometimes mistaken for the eponymous screw case designed and patented by François Borgel, but it is in fact quite different.

-To remove the movement from a Land & Water type 1 case you unscrew the bezel in a similar way to a Borgel screw case, but in this design there is no need to hold the crown and stem out as usual with a Borgel case, because the movement doesn't turn as the bezel is unscrewed.
-There is a clever concealed joint between the bezel and the movement carrier ring that allows the bezel to rotate while the carrier ring and movement remain in the same position.
-Once the bezel is unscrewed and free of the threads on the case you can lift it away and the movement comes with it.
+To remove the movement from a Land & Water Type 1 case, the bezel is unscrewed from the case in a similar way to a Borgel screw case, but in this design there is no need to hold the crown and stem out as with a Borgel case because the movement doesn't turn as the bezel is unscrewed, although the crown should be withdrawn to its outermost position.
+There is a clever concealed rotating joint between the bezel and the movement carrier ring that allows the bezel to rotate while the carrier ring and movement remain stationery.
+Once the bezel is unscrewed from the case it can be lifted away and the movement comes with it.

-When the assembly is clear of the case you can see that the movement is held in a carrier ring which has a smooth external surface - unlike a Borgel screw case there are no screw threads on the outside of this carrier ring.
-The bezel and the carrier ring are held together, but the bezel is free to rotate on the carrier ring so that the movement doesn't turn in the case as the bezel is unscrewed.
+Once the assembly is lifter clear of the case it can be seen that the movement is held in a carrier ring which has a smooth external surface - unlike a Borgel screw case there are no screw threads on the outside of this carrier ring.
+The bezel and the carrier ring are held together, but the bezel is free to rotate on the carrier ring so that the movement doesn't turn in the case as the bezel is screwed and unscrewed.

-The movement carrier ring has a small external flange projecting from its upper end.
+The movement carrier ring has an external flange at its upper end.
 This flange sits inside a counter bore in the lower part of the bezel.
 The upper part of the bezel is a press fit into the counter bore in the lower part.
 This holds it securely in place but it doesn't trap the flange of the movement carrier ring.

-This is shown in the cross sectional drawing above.
+This is also shown in the cross sectional drawing.
 The detent mechanism is formed by a split spring sleeve, coloured green in the drawing, which holds the stem in position axially but allows it to rotate.
-The drawing shows the case stem held in the normal "winding" position.
+The drawing shows the case stem held in the normal winding position.
 When the crown is pulled away from the case the fingers of the split sleeve are pushed aside by the tapered swelling on the stem and then grip it again at the waist on the other side of the swelling.
 A flange stops the stem being pulled out any further.

 The case stem and its detent sleeve are another masterpiece of the casemaker's art.
 The picture to the left shows the case stem in place in the case.
 The picture on the right above shows the case stem and sleeve removed from the case and the picture on the right below shows the stem tube on the side of the case.

-There are three parts in the stem assembly, the case stem itself, the split sleeve, and an externally threaded hollow plug coloured red in the cross sectional drawing, that screws into the stem tube and holds the sleeve in place.
+There are three parts in the stem assembly, the case stem itself, the split sleeve, and an externally threaded hollow plug, coloured red in the cross sectional drawing, which screws into the stem tube and holds the sleeve in place.
 The sleeve is held axially by the threaded plug but is free to rotate.
 When it was made the sleeve was fitted into a socket on the end of the plug and the end of the plug swaged over to hold the stem in place.
-This is different to the arrangement in pockets watches where the plug and sleeve are separate, the sleeve drops into the pendant onto a shoulder and the plug screws down to hold it against that shoulder.
+This is different to the arrangement in pocket watches where the plug and sleeve are separate, the sleeve dropping into the pendant onto a shoulder and the plug screwing down to hold it against that shoulder.
 In this wristwatch case the stem tube isn't thick enough to machine a shoulder for the sleeve to sit on, which is why it is attached to the plug.
-In the picture of the stem tube you can see a small land that is just big enough to screw the plud down on to but not big enough to allow the same arrangement as in a pocket watch.
+In the picture of the stem tube you can see a small land that is just big enough to screw the plug down on to but not big enough to allow the same arrangement as in a pocket watch.